O3wallet/external-funder/README.md

 ---

-Solution: payment channel on a user's device can be funded from a remote exchange using a single on-chain transaction.
-Exchange may do this by utilizing user's trading balance but also by providing something like fiat -> channel service (if you plan to ever touch fiat).
-Exchange may earn on this by additionally charging user with some extra fee for this type of withdrawal.
-Other than this, exchange may benefit from hype and attract new users by providing this service.
+Solution: payment channel on a user's device can be funded from a remote service using a single on-chain transaction.
+A service may do this by utilizing user's trading balance but also by providing something like fiat -> channel transactions.
+A service may earn on this by additionally charging user with some extra fee for this type of withdrawal.

 ---

-Complexities: channel funding protocol is interactive, meaning an automatic negotiation has to happen between Alice the funder and Bob the remote fundee LN node before Alice publishes a funding transaction.
-This in turn means a communication between Alice and Exchange has to be happening in parallel.
+Complexities: channel funding protocol is interactive, meaning an automatic negotiation has to happen between Alice the funder and Bob the remote fundee before Alice publishes a funding transaction.
+This in turn means that a communication between Alice and Service has to be happening in parallel.

-Here's how it looks from Exchange's point of view:
+Here's how it looks from Service's point of view:

-1. Alice the trader orders a funding amount using her trading balance.
+1. Alice orders a funding amount using her funds currently stored at a Service.
-	- At this point Exchange has to allocate an unspent output for a future transaction and reserve it for Alice.
+	- At this point Service has to allocate an unspent output for a future transaction and reserve it for Alice.
-	- Once done, Exchange has to notify Alice about funding availability, this may not happen immediately as Exchange may need some time (perhaps hours) to find fitting unspent outputs.
+	- Once done, Service has to notify Alice about funding availability, this may not happen immediately as Service may need some time (perhaps hours) to find some fitting unspent outputs.
-	- Alice's reservation should have an expiration in case if she never proceeds after ordering a funding, probably some throttling mechanism should also be in place for users who order reservations repeatedly and do not proceed with them (thankfully this is easy to do on a centralized exchange with user accounts).
+	- Alice's reservation should have an expiration in case if she never proceeds after ordering a funding, probably some throttling mechanism should also be in place for users who order reservations repeatedly and do not proceed with them.

-2. Once notified, Alice logs in to an Exchange site, and uses her phone to scan a special QR which contains all the required info to authenticate Alice.
+2. Once notified, Alice logs in to a Service site, and uses her phone to scan a special QR which contains all the required info to authenticate Alice.

-3. In a middle of Alice <-> Bob negotiation, Alice device sends a message to Exchange which says "please use my reserved outputs to create a transaction which spends my funds to this pubkeyScript, BUT do not publish a transaction yet, just give me a txid and a funding output index"
+3. In a middle of Alice <-> Bob negotiation, Alice device sends a message to Service which says "please use my reserved outputs to create a transaction which spends my funds to this pubkeyScript, BUT do not publish a transaction yet, just give me a txid and a funding output index"
-	- This step may be repeated multiple times as Alice potentially negotiates with multiple Bobs because the first one is unresponsive/inconsistent/whatever
+	- This step may be repeated multiple times as Alice potentially negotiates with multiple Bobs because the first one is unresponsive/inconsistent/whatever.
-	- Important note: all the inputs in this transaction should be segwit so the resulting txid can not be malleated, Exchange should support segwit for on-chain deposits so it later has segwit outputs to select from.
+	- Important note: all the inputs in this transaction should be segwit so the resulting txid can not be malleated, a Service should support segwit for on-chain deposits so it later has segwit outputs to select from.

-4. Once Alice <-> Bob negotiation is complete, Alice sends a message to Exchange which says "OK, please now publish my reserved transaction with such txid"
+4. Once Alice <-> Bob negotiation is complete, Alice sends a message to Service which says "OK, please now publish my reserved transaction with such txid"
-	- This is it for an Exchange, it's job is done here.
+	- This is it for a Service, it's job is done here.

 ---

-Software which does an Alice <-> Exchange communication part: https://github.com/btcontract/external-funder, it's supposed to run on an exchange server and is designed to be extensible for a specific needs an exchange has.
-User authentication, outputs selection, throttling strategies etc. are supposed to be executed internally by an exchange with external-funder getting notified about results and relaying them to a user using a standard protocol.
+Software which does an Alice <-> Service communication part is supposed to run on a Service's server and is designed to be extensible for possible specific needs.
+User authentication, outputs selection, throttling strategies etc. are supposed to be executed internally by a Service with external-funder getting notified about results and relaying them to a user using a standard protocol.

 ---